What does the work involve?

 The most straightforward entry route is via an undergraduate degree course.
 There are some HND and HNC courses available but these would usually lead to completing a chemical engineering degree.

 Although there are plenty of apprenticeships available in the engineering sector, there isn't an apprenticeship specific to chemical engineering at present.
-More information about apprenticeships can be found in the Become a chemical engineer page
+More information about apprenticeships can be found on the Become a chemical engineer page.

 There are a number of universities that offer foundation courses that cover the necessary background.
 However, these are usually designed for those without the correct subjects needed for entry, rather than for those who have the correct subjects but haven't met the level/grades required.